You’re ready. You’ve booked your venue, you’ve created an amazing registration website and you’re all set on your catering. You’re good to go, right?

 Networking can be hard.
 From awkward silences and a small talk that dies out after a few exchanges, many people dread approaching strangers.
 After all, you never know how the other side will respond or if they share any of your interests.

-However, networking is super important for the success of your in-person events, especially post-2020.
-(Let’s face it—we’re all a little rusty.)
-Networking helps attendees get more out of the event while also giving vendors an opportunity to engage with more leads, and generate more demand for their products and services.
+However, networking is super important for the success of your in-person events.
+Networking helps attendees get more impact out of the event while also giving vendors an opportunity to engage with more leads, and generate more demand for their products and services.
+(Which gets them to come back next time, yay!)
 Gamifying the networking aspect of your events can give people a common topic to discuss, encourage organic conversation, and remove some of that initial anxiety.

 One simple way to gamify your networking is to use the name tag swap game, where attendees swap tags and share information about themselves.
 Another way to encourage people to talk to one another is to create a business card collection contest, where the person who’s collected the most cards wins a prize.
 You can award points each time a person connects to another attendee, answers a question, or attends a workshop.